Hello and a good Friday to you! How was your week? Are you looking forward to the weekend? We sure are.

 My dahlias finally started blooming this month.
 I’m definitely not getting my prolific blooms like I usually do, but I’ll take what I can get.
 Since we are predicted to have a heatwave with temps in the 90s I decided to cut a few dahlia blooms and bring them indoors to enjoy.
 Here is a look at my modest early August dahlia bouquet.

-If you love dahlias and are curious about the origins of this majestic flower, here is a fascinating story on the origins of the flower that I shared a long while back.
+If you love dahlias and are curious about the origins of this majestic flower, here is a fascinating story on the origins of the flower.
 I hope you enjoy the story of the dahlia as much as I enjoyed researching it.

 Story of the Dahlia.
 Bloody human sacrifices, a duped smuggler, and a possessive empress mark the dahlia’s stormy passage to fame and fortune.

 I have this awesome book titled Strangers in the Garden.
 The Secret Lives of Our Favorite Flowers by Andrew Smith that gives the history and origins of popular flowers and how they ended up in our home gardens.
 One of the chapters is on the majestic dahlia.

 Andrew Smith is such a theatrical writer that he makes the story of the dahlia come alive as if the flower were a person, a tumultuous person at that, too!
 When you read the chapter on the dahlia flower, you can picture a blockbuster Hollywood movie on the story of this flower.

 The chapter on dahlias titled Curse of the Dahlia.
 Bloody human sacrifices, a duped smuggler, and a possessive empress mark the dahlia’s stormy passage to fame and fortune.
 This chapter is extensive and traces the lore, significance, and history of the dahlia as a favored flower all over the world.